 Online usability testing

 Online usability testing allows you to deploy your test to as many people as you want.
 People can conduct the test wherever they are and whenever they want; you simply collect and analyze their feedback.
-Some great testing services for your website include Inspectlet, User Testing, and Peek, among many others as well.
+Some great testing services for your website include Inspectlet, User Testing, and Peek, among others.

 On the negative side, online testing doesn’t allow you to get into as much detail as in-person testing does.
 You cannot tweak your tests (on the fly) based on user performance.
 You’ll also have to think of all of your questions upfront.
 Often a conversation can open up a lot of ideas.
 Nevertheless, you can overcome some of those problems by setting up a live video conference with some of your users.